redox-os/website/content/news/this-month-240930.md

 ## Relibc Improvements

+- 4lDO2 implemented real-time POSIX signals
 - The `endian` function was implemented
 - The `poll` system call was improved to follow more the Linux behavior
+- A capability was implemented to make the `chroot` command work
+- 4lDO2 updated the PAL (POSIX Abstraction Layer) component to use a Rust-written error handling
+- 4lDO2 moved `umask` to a regular global variable
 - 4lDO2 added a test for the `sigaltstack` function
 - A stub for `net/if.h` was added
+- 4lDO2 added a hack to cope with legacy schemes until they are updated
+- plimkilde implemented a way to use Rust iterators on C-style strings

 ## RISC-V Port